 The risks of duodenal switch surgery need to be balanced against the significant risks associated with living with severe obesity without surgical intervention.
 Many patients see considerable improvements in symptoms related to conditions linked to obesity such as diabetes and hypertension.
 Duodenal switch patients can see substantial improvements in overall health while they can significantly reduce their weight.

 - Bleeding excessive blood loss.

-- Blood Clots such as pulmonary embolism that are clots that travel to the lungs or deep vein thrombosis that are blood clots that most commonly originate in the veins of the legs.
+- Blood Clots, such as pulmonary embolism, are clots that travel to the lungs or deep vein thrombosis are blood clots that most commonly originate in the veins of the legs.

 - Infection of the Surgical Site can be significantly reduced by keeping dressings to these sites clean and dry and by carefully following post-operative directions.